darrenfishell/darrenfishell.github.io/_posts/2018-10-23-using-tableau-to-dig-through-data.md

 ---
 layout: post
-title: Part III&#58; How to make sense of a handful of data
+title: Part II&#58; Using Tableau to dig through data
 ---
 After you've found data relevant to your reporting, you have to figure out what role it's going to play.